CoRescue/AAUPandemicVentilator/README.md

 ## Public site

-While this Github Repository are intended for contributes and manufacturer, the project also has a public site with information for the general public and for Health Care Providers that are in the need of the AAU Pandemic Ventilator.
+While this Github Repository is intended for contributes and manufacturer, the project also has a public site with information for the general public and for Health Care Providers that are in the need of the AAU Pandemic Ventilator.

 * [CoRESCUE AAU Pandemic Ventilator](https://corescue.org/)